aidulcandra/wachan/README.md

         - string: will reply to (and quote) the received message with the string as the text
         - object: will reply to (and quote) the received message using data from the object.
 See [here](#message-sending-options)
         - function: `response(message, captures)`, will execute the function.
 [Explanation here](#response-function)
+    - returns: a `Receiver` object.
+This Receiver can be removed to stop its behavior by calling `receiver.remove()`
 - `bot.sendMessage(targetId, options)` - Send a message
     - `targetId` - the ID of the chatroom to send to
     - `options` - can be a string / object